GerkinDev/devblog/content/blog/kubernetes-qol.md

 ```

 {{< alert theme="warning">}}
 I noticed some little things does not work well with `kubecolor`.
 That's why the script above let you use the original `kubectl` command through `kubectll`.
-For instance, I noticed that some commands prompting user input (so using *stdin*), such as [`kubectl login` we'll see after](<!-- TODO -->) don't work.
+For instance, I noticed that some commands prompting user input (so using *stdin*), such as `kubectl login`, don't work.

 So, if you try a command that seems to not work as expected, or stay stuck, fall back to `kubectll`.
 {{</ alert >}}

 ## `helm`: a kubernetes stack template repository

+[*Helm*](https://helm.sh/) is a convinient way to use or share configurable kubernetes stacks.
+For example, it may allow to install easily a front-end, with its API and a database, in a single template, in which you can inject your specific configuration (PVC, ports, environment, etc...).

-We are also going to use some [Helm charts](https://helm.sh/).
-To install helm, run the following command:
+To install *helm*, run the following command:

 ```sh
 # See https://helm.sh/docs/intro/install/